A decade of change: How the 2010s revamped real estate

-“A decade ago, there was little sign that a professionally-managed rented sector had such potential,” says Nick Whitten, Head of UK Living Research and Strategy at JLL.
-“But half way through the past decade, that changed as large institutions sought out opportunities beyond the commercial real estate sectors and demand for rented apartments grew – as a reaction to house price rises.”
+“A decade ago, there was little sign that a professionally-managed rented sector had such potential,” says Nick Whitten, Head of UK Living Research and Strategy for JLL.
+“But halfway through the past decade, that changed as large institutions sought out opportunities beyond the commercial real estate sectors and demand for rented apartments grew — as a reaction to house price rises.”

 The financial crisis is gone but not forgotten

 In 2010, it was clear that the global financial crisis would reshape financial markets and policies.
-But shorter-term fixes became long-term strategies.
+But short-term fixes became long-term strategies.

-“Measures put in place in 2009 and 2010, such as rock-bottom interest rates, are still with us today, so in some respects little has changed,” says David Rea, EMEA Chief Economist at JLL.
+“Measures put in place in 2009 and 2010, such as rock-bottom interest rates, are still with us today, so in some respects little has changed,” says David Rea, EMEA Chief Economist for JLL EMEA.